thegoldenmule/ph-drive/README.md

 - **disk → editor:** create/delete a file or folder in the watched directory → the watcher emits the matching operations → the editor reflects it within a couple of seconds.
-- **Machine-local settings live in the watcher, not a document.** The editor talks to the watcher directly over `localhost` (Chrome) to set the base directory, max download size, exclude globs, and start/stop — settings that are per-host and don't belong in shared state.
+- **Machine-local settings live in the watcher, not a document.** The editor talks to the watcher directly over `localhost` to set the base directory, max download size, exclude globs, and start/stop — settings that are per-host and don't belong in shared state.

 ---